microsoft/onnxruntime/docs/tutorials/mobile/index.md

    One of the outputs of the ORT format conversion is a build configuration file, containing a list of operators from your model(s) and their types.
 You can use this configuration as input to the custom runtime binary build script.

-   [Custom builds](../../build/custom.md) use the same build scripts as standard ONNX Runtime builds, with some extra parameters.
+   The process to build a [custom runtime](../../build/custom.md) uses the same build scripts as standard ONNX Runtime, with some extra parameters.

-3. Build a minimal custom build

-   If the runtime binary size of your custom build still exceeds requirements then you can add the ``--minimal_build` flag to the custom build above, and this will disable exceptions and real time type inference (RTTI) to further reduce the binary size.

-   See [here](../../install/index.md#install-on-web-and-mobile) for installation instructions.

 To give an idea of the binary size difference between mobile and full packages: